 Instagram denies these claims, saying in 2019 that Delphine’s content violated community guidelines.
 Funnily enough, the removal of Delphine’s profile came just hours after Instagram announced it was changing its policies to warn users whose accounts were close to being deleted.
 It remains unknown if Delphine even received any prior warning.

 Then, after attempting to restore her account, and brief communications with her followers on Twitter, Patreon and YouTube – Delphine disappeared without a trace.

 The video doubled as a promotion for her newly launched Instagram, TikTok, and OnlyFans accounts.
 Later, she uploaded a music video for Plushie Gun by Doll.ia.
 The video featured Delphine twerking in fishnets while playing with toy guns and licking a razor blade.
-Everything seemed right with the world once again, until Delphine was removed once again – this time from her new home on YouTube.
+Everything seemed right with the world once more, until Delphine was removed again – this time from her new home on YouTube.

 Earlier in November last year, Delphine said that her channel was terminated “without warning”, causing a stir on social media due to what people began to perceive as inconsistencies with her violations of community guidelines.

 Taking to Twitter, Delphine vented frustrations at what seems to be a double standard between ‘acceptable’ and ‘unacceptable’ NSFW content, comparing her content to Cardi B’s WAP music video.